Only My Railgun: Background

 "Only My Railgun" is the first single by fripSide to feature Yoshino Nanjō as its new lead vocalist since her joining in August 2009.
 Nanjō described it as having the "electric elements" of science and "fantastic elements" of magic, while Satoshi Yaginuma felt that it was a "difficult song" with a "fast pitch and high keys".
 He cited his fondness of Western hard rock music when composing the song to achieve a native singing speed and rhythm with two or three syllables in every note.
 The tempo was revealed to have 130 beats per minute (BPM).
 As for the coupling song "Late in Autumn", Nanjō felt that it was "bright" enough to make its lyrics "sadder", while Yaginuma described it as the "standard song for the new fripSide".

 Magician Shinji Maggy made an appearance in the "Only My Railgun" promotional video (PV).
 The song was included in the 2020 smartphone game D4DJ Groovy Mix on April 4, 2022.

 Track listing

 Limited edition

 The single's limited edition is bundled with a DVD and was also released on November 4, 2009.

 Reception

 Sale

 "Only My Railgun" sold 26,000 copies in its first weekend since its release.
+The song has been certified Gold by the Recording Industry Association of Japan for both physical and streaming department.